mebiusashan/beaker/README.md

 # Beaker

-Beaker is a simple blog system.
+Beaker is a small and fast blog system written in GO language.

 ## Platforms